Charterhouse/charterhouse.github.io/_drafts/decentralized-identity-findings.markdown

 ---
 layout: "post"
-title: "Decentralized Identity - Findings" author(s): Stefan van den Oord, Mark Spanbroek & Mark Hennessy
+title: "Decentralized Identity - Findings"
+author: Stefan van den Oord, Mark Spanbroek & Mark Hennessy
 ---

 This week we have done research and experiments around the topic of Decentralized Identity.
 We started by writing down [our thoughts on what decentralized identity is about][1].